one-among-us/data/people/shihai4h/page.en.md

 Shihai was a naive girl who preferred to stand by the window, gazing into the distance and losing in thought, just like her favourite QQ avators.
 In that state, she won't notice you if you walk close to her quietly.

-The first time I met her in real life, I (The author of this entry) was immediately attracted by her glommy temperament just like Lin Tai-yu in *A Dream of Red Mansions*.
+The first time I met her in real life, I (The author of this entry) was immediately attracted by her gloomy temperament just like Lin Tai-yu in *A Dream of Red Mansions*.

 <PhotoScroll photos={[
 '${path}/photos/photo3.jpg',